dart-lang/language/working/parts-with-imports/feature-specification.md

 The grammar change is small, mainly adding `import`, `export` and `part` directives to part files.

-The change to `part of` directives to not allow a dotted name was made because we want a part file of a part file to refer back to its parent part file, but a dotted library name can only refer to a library. _That doesn't mean that part-of-dotted-name cannot be supported for part files that are part files of a
+The change to `part of` directives, to not allow a dotted name, was made because we want a part file of a part file to refer back to its parent part file, but a dotted library name can only refer to a library. _That doesn't mean that part-of-dotted-name cannot be supported for part files that are part files of a